exasol/artifact-reference-checker-maven-plugin/README.md

     </excludes>
     ```

-  If the path starts with a `/` it is relative to the projects root directory.
-Else it matches in all project folders.
+  If the path starts with a `/` it is relative to the project's root directory.
+Otherwise, it acts as a pattern that can also exclude files in nested directories without specifying the whole path.
+For example `*.md`.

 ## Information for Users